New South Wales S set: Final days

 The remaining forty eight S sets were gradually replaced by twenty four eight-carriage B set trains throughout the course of 2018 and 2019, with 14 S set carriages being retained for heritage purposes.
 Six S sets were initially kept for emergencies but sufficient availabilities of other air-conditioned rolling stock ultimately deemed this redundant.

 The new B sets replaced timetabled K set runs, while the K sets moved on to S set runs.
 The remaining S sets were mostly phased out by the end of April 2019, with the introduction of an updated timetable of the Sydney Trains network.
 All of the final sets were withdrawn by June 2019.

 On 27 June 2019, Transport Minister Andrew Constance joined Sydney Trains Chief Executive Howard Collins and rail employees on a farewell run from Central Station across the Sydney Harbour Bridge to Lavender Bay.
-The last timetabled S set service ran on the following night, on 28 June 2019, on the T7 Olympic Park Line.
+The last timetabled S set service ran on the following night, on 28 June 2019, on the T7 Olympic Park Line with sets S140 (C3057, T4141, T4983, and C3947) and S61 (C3930, T4030, T4037 and C3931).

 Two public farewell events were held on Sunday 21 July 2019.
-The final revenue S set service was a special charter on the afternoon of 21 July, organised by the Sydney Electric Train Society and operated in conjunction with Transport Heritage NSW and Sydney Trains.
+The final revenue S set service was a special charter on the afternoon of 21 July, organised by the Sydney Electric Train Society (SETS) and operated in conjunction with Transport Heritage NSW and Sydney Trains.

 During their final days S sets operated on the following lines: